ECB set to cut economic forecasts, but not rates

 By Sakari Suoninen

-Instead, markets may focus on new ECB economic forecasts for hints on the course of monetary policy.
-The bank is sure to cut its growth outlook for this year and next as the euro zone crisis has hurt the economy to its core, including Germany.
+Instead, markets may focus on the bank's new economic forecasts for hints on the course of monetary policy.
+The bank is sure to cut its growth outlook for this year and next as the euro zone crisis has hurt the economy right to its the core, including Germany.

 With market interest rates varying greatly across the 17-country bloc, the ECB is focused on fixing what it calls the 'transmission mechanism' for passing on its rates before contemplating lowering official borrowing costs, already at a record-low level of 0.75 percent.